ampproject/wg-performance/README.md

 `@ampproject/wg-performance` can be used to mention the UI Working Group in issues and PRs.

 # Code of Conduct
-UI Working Group follows the [AMP open source project code of conduct](https://github.com/ampproject/meta/blob/master/CODE_OF_CONDUCT.md).
+The Performance Working Group follows the [AMP open source project code of conduct](https://github.com/ampproject/meta/blob/master/CODE_OF_CONDUCT.md).